-- The Board has separate and independent access to the PCEO, EVPs, CFO, General Counsel and other key Management, as well as to the internal and external auditors - The Board also has separate and independent access to the Company Secretary, who supervises, monitors and advises on all governance matters, and on compliance with the Constitution, applicable laws and regulations, the 2018 Code, and the Listing Manual of the SGX-ST. The Company Secretary communicates with relevant regulatory authorities and shareholders, facilitates communication between the Board, its committees and Management, and helps with orientation and the professional development of the Directors.
+- The Board has separate and independent access to the members of the GMB, the Company Secretary, and other key Management, as well as to the internal and external auditors - The Board also has separate and independent access to the Company Secretary, who supervises, monitors and advises on all governance matters, and on compliance with the Constitution, applicable laws and regulations, the 2018 Code, and the Listing Manual of the Singapore Exchange Securities Trading Limited (SGX-ST).
+The Company Secretary communicates with relevant regulatory authorities and shareholders, facilitates communication between the Board, its committees and Management, and helps with orientation and the professional development of the Directors.
 The appointment and removal of the Company Secretary are subject to the approval of the Board - There is also a Board-endorsed procedure for Directors, either individually or collectively, in furtherance of their duties, to take independent professional advice, if necessary, at SATS' expense